 Have you been considering opening a 529 college savings plan?
 Saving for a child’s education is also an important goal for many of my clients, and 529 Plans are often the way to go.

-Contributing to our son’s college education is one of my personal goals.
-I went to an expensive private university (NYU), and I am still paying down those pesky student loans.
-We started a 529 plan with some baby gifts, and have been contributing in small amounts (but consistently!) ever since.
+Contributing to our children’s college education is one of my personal goals.
+I went to an expensive private university (NYU), and I only recently paid off those pesky student loans.
+We started the first 529 plan with some baby gifts, and have been contributing in small amounts (but consistently!) ever since.
 It wasn’t hard and I am so glad we did it.

 A 529 Plan is an investment account designed to help families set aside funds for future college costs.
 It is named after Section 529 of the Internal Revenue Code which created these plans in 1996.
 They are used to pay for tuition, certain room-and-board expenses, fees, books, and other qualified higher-education expenses.

 Withdrawals from the account can be used at many educational institutions including private colleges, public universities, community colleges, graduate schools, and trade schools around the country.
 Foreign schools may also be eligible.

 The owner and the beneficiary of the account are typically two different people: a parent or grandparent, and a child or student.

 529 plans differ from state to state, and nearly every state has at least one 529 plan available.
 The rules recently changed to allow usage of the funds for private school (K-12), but the rules may vary by state.

 2. Why is a 529 better than a regular savings account?